 But what about those who do decide to stick it through, is it all truly worth it?

 Not just for the sake of our sanity, but is it also worth it to stick around because we love our partner?
 Do we actually understand unconditional love?

 That’s a question we should be asking ourselves.
-It’s probably best we figure this out sooner than later.
+It’s probably best we figure this out sooner rather than later.
 So let us ask and answer these pressing questions: